 Previous research finds that legislators with few staff resources are more likely to borrow bill text from other sources.
-Copying may be perceived as lazy legislating that can result in drafting errors and stem from undue interest group influence.
 Yet, we do not know if the tendency to plagiarize policies actually affects the success of the policy.
 Copying may result in the passage of flawed and narrow policy solutions likely to fail.
 Or, copying could facilitate success because it is the result of legislators learning from successes in other states.
-These hypotheses are tested by measuring policy plagiarism and policy success for organ donation, e-cigarette, Safe Haven, and anti-bullying legislation in state legislatures.
-The results provide insights to how legislative staff and bill text borrowing can shape the effectiveness of laws and lawmakers.
+These hypotheses are tested by measuring policy plagiarism and policy success for organ donation, e-cigarette, and anti-bullying legislation in state legislatures.
+The results provide insights to how bill text borrowing can shape the effectiveness of laws and lawmakers.

-Key Words: text analysis, policy success, state politics, legislative professionalism
+Key Words: text analysis, policy success, state politics, legislative and bureaucratic professionalism

 “The Impact of Course Structure on Students’ Political Efficacy and Knowledge in Introduction to American Government Courses.” (with Eve M. Ringsmuth)

 Introduction to American Government is a foundational general education course meant to promote understanding of democracy and students’ ability to participate in it.
-But, there is substantial variation in how the course is structured: it can enroll anywhere from a dozen students to hundreds; it can be delivered synchronously or asynchronously online; it can be face-to-face.
-Does course structure affect students’ learning about democracy?
-We conduct a panel survey of students enrolled in American government at a large university.
+But, there is substantial variation in how the course is structured: it can enroll anywhere from a dozen students to hundreds; it can be delivered synchronously or asynchronously online, face-to-face, or in hybrid format; it can feature active participation or traditional lecture.
 We leverage variation in structure at the university to assess its impact on growth in students’ political efficacy and knowledge over the semester.
 The results shed light on how best to achieve course goals, a timely contribution given the proliferation of course structures due to the pandemic and the importance of renewing democratic values in America.

-Key Words: course structure, civic education, political efficacy, scholarship of teaching and learning
+Key Words: course structure, modality of instruction, civic education, political efficacy, political knowledge

 “The Bernie Effect: How Political Elites Moralize Economic Policies and Reduce Willingness to Compromise” (with Kristin Garrett)